 Alcohol Interlocks in Europe TEST PAGE

-This map shows the European countries that currently have alcohol interlock rehabilitation programmes as an alternative to driving bans (shown in green).
-Click on each country for more information on alcohol interlock programmes and other drink-driving policies in place.
+This map shows the European countries (in green) that currently have alcohol interlock rehabilitation programmes as an alternative to driving bans.
+Click on each country for more detailed information on how each national implementation works.

 Find out more